Zanzibarr/TSP-OR-II/README.md

         - -cb-comps : use the candidate callback
         - -cb-fract : use the relaxation callback
 - -verbose \<int> : set the verbose choice
+- -noplot : avoid creating the plot
+- -tmp \<int> : insert a temporary choice (for development reasons)

 ### Run multiple tests (performance profiler)
 First create a file inside the ./plotting folder (the name is irrelevant).